 c.
 Next, “And no marvel (says the apostle); hypocrisy they are especially when we consider the great influence Satan has upon the minds of many, who rules in the hearts of the children of disobedience.”

-2) “He is also capable of equipping his ministers, to transform themselves into ministers of righteousness.”
+2) “He is also capable of equipping his ministers to transform themselves into ministers of righteousness.”

 d.
 Finally, “It then follows regarding these false apostles that: ‘Their end shall be according to their works.’”
 Reference: Mathew Henry, on 2 Corinthians 11.

 2. False brethren in the Galatian church.
-Let’s now consider the false brethren disrupted the church at Galatia.
-Paul wrote: “And that because of false brethren unawares brought in, who came in privily to spy out our liberty which we have in Christ Jesus, that they might bring us into bondage: To whom we gave place by subjection, no, not for an hour; that the truth of the gospel might continue with you,” Galatians 2:4-5.
+Let’s now consider the false brethren who disrupted the church at Galatia.
+Paul wrote: “And that because of false brethren unawares brought in, who came in privily to spy out our liberty which we have in Christ Jesus that they might bring us into bondage: To whom we gave place by subjection, no, not for an hour; that the truth of the gospel might continue with you,” Galatians 2:4-5.
 He stated:

 b.
 That they might bring us into bondage.